emmajanedrews/base-template/_posts/2018-04-17-what-to-do-if-youre-the-victim-of-tax-fraud.md

 If you’re ever faced with this kind of situation, here are the three steps you need to take.

-First, **remember that IRS officers only communicate by mail**-not by phone.
+First, **remember that IRS officers only communicate by mail**, not by phone.
 In my case, the scam worked like this: Someone filed my taxes, and I received and deposited a refund check.
 The scammer called me sometime afterward, posing as an IRS agent, and said there had been a mistake.
 They told me I would need to send the money back to them.

 So, if you get a check from the IRS that you didn’t expect or looks suspicious, don’t cash that check.
 Also, don’t send money to anyone based on a phone call.
 Everything must be in writing and communicated by mail.